section-engineering-education/engineering-education/articles/active-learning/index.md

 ### Prerequisites

 This article requires an understanding of supervised learning, in addition to machine learning in general.
-This [article](https://www.section.io/engineering-education/supervised-learning-algorithms/) may be of help with the mentioned prerequisites.
+This [article](/engineering-education/supervised-learning-algorithms/) may be of help with the mentioned prerequisites.

 ### Active Learning

 In supervised learning, a great amount of labeled data is needed for training.
 However, we might encounter a situation where we have a large pool of unlabelled data.
 To apply a supervised algorithm on such data, we would need to label every instance.
 However, this would be a tedious, time-consuming, and expensive process.

 However, a semi-supervised approach would allow us to label a few data examples to train a model and still achieve great precision.
 This is active learning.
 Active learning describes an approach where data that needs to be labeled to train a model is prioritized.
 Specifically, the data that is prioritized has the highest impact on the performance of a model.
 Prioritizing informative data allows one to train a model on such data instead of training it on the whole dataset.

-We describe this approach as semi-supervised since unsupervised learning approaches consider unlabelled data while supervised ones prefer a fully labeled dataset.
+We describe this approach as semi-supervised.
+Unsupervised learning approaches consider unlabelled data while supervised ones prefer a fully labeled dataset.
 Active learning does not need a fully labeled set.
 Active learning involves the use of an oracle.
 In this context, an oracle is the information source.
 That is an entity that is capable of labeling data examples when the learner cannot.
 This is often a human expert.

 To further understand this type of learning, let's look at the process of carrying out active learning on an unlabelled dataset.